 View of Stonehenge from the A303 travelling west from Amesbury Image credit: Kate Fielden/Stonehenge Alliance

-Stonehenge could be a world leader in best practice in long term, low carbon and demand management solutions for World Heritage Sites and other protected landscapes.
+Wiltshire Highways Authority needs to think long term, and take firm steps so that Stonehenge becomes a world leader in best practice in low carbon and demand management solutions for World Heritage Sites and other protected landscapes.

-We list below examples of local measures that would cost a fraction of the budget saved from cancelling the Stonehenge road scheme:
+Whilst we do not put ourselves forward as advocates of any specific intervention, we list examples of local measures that would cost a fraction of the budget saved from cancelling the Stonehenge road scheme:

 - Lay ultra-quiet surfacing to reduce intrusive road noise.